Breeding-Insight/bi-api/README.md

 3. File -> Project Structure -> Modules -> Tab: Dependencies: Module SDK
 4. Main -> Preferences -> Compiler -> Java Compiler -> Target bytecode version
 5. Run/Debug Configurations (Your run profiles) -> JRE select box

+Connection issues during build:

+1. Check that you all of the environment variables in the src/build/build.config.properties file specified.
+2. Make sure you are able to connect to your database outside of the project.

+JOOQ class errors during build:

+1. Make sure your database is up to date.
+2. See troubleshooting on connection issues.

+Micronaut error, variable XXX is not specified:

+1. Make sure your application-dev.yml file exists.

+Installation error for bi-jooq-codegen during build.

+1. Make sure your build command includes `--settings settings.xml`
+2. Make sure you specified environment variables for `GITHUB_ACTOR` and `GITHUB_TOKEN`
+3. Make sure your `GITHUB_TOKEN` is valid and that you have access to the bi-jooq-codegen repo.